chadwick-yao/week_report/documents/DP.md

 - End effector's position and orientation [7], low_dim
 - Gripper's position [2], low_dim

-The default type of observations is low dimension.
-The type of data would affect its network structure which will process the data itself later.
+The default type of observation is low dimension.

 ### Action

-- Desired translation of EEF (3)
+- Desired translation of EEF [3]
-- Desired rotation change from current EEF (3)
+- Desired rotation change from current EEF [3]
-- Opening or closing of the gripper fingers (1)
+- Opening or closing of the gripper fingers [1]

 ## Network Structure